 For those who want a bit more at their feet, the Fishman Platinum Pro offers a little extra compared to the Boss AD-2.
 Like the AD-2, this unit will solve the problems faced when gigging live with your acoustic; but will also provide you with additional features, removing the need to carry multiple pedals.

 The Fishman Platinum Pro will become the brain of your acoustic rig.
-With a 5 band EQ that has sweepable mids, a low-frequency filter, analog soft-knee compressor, chromatic tuner, 12 dB boost, phase control and a notch filter for feedback control – this will be the only pedal you ever need on your acoustic shows.
+With a 5-band EQ that has sweepable mids, a low-frequency filter, an analogue soft-knee compressor, a chromatic tuner, a 12 dB boost, phase control and a notch filter for feedback control – this will be the only pedal you ever need on your acoustic shows.

 Rating: 5 / 5